GoogleCloudPlatform/python-docs-samples/cloud-sql/mysql/tink/README.md

-# Connecting to Cloud SQL - MySQL
+# Encrypting fields in Cloud SQL - MySQL with Tink

 ## Before you begin